 Assets can be distributed in various ways, including:

-- Direct transfer to beneficiaries as specified in the trust document
+- Direct transfer of assets (such as property) to beneficiaries as specified in the trust deed or at the trustees’ discretion

-- Sale of assets to distribute the proceeds among beneficiaries
+- Sale of assets and distribution of the proceeds among beneficiaries

 For a comprehensive understanding of the UK estate planning process and its implications on trust assets, we recommend exploring our detailed guide on UK Estate Planning.